 The wines of Close de l’Ours named after bears because the family says their father is like a bear.
-The 2014 Grizzly Rosé consists of six grapes, syrah, Grenache, Cinsault, Carignan and Mourvédre.
+The 2014 Grizzly Rosé comprises six grapes, syrah, Grenache, Cinsault, Carignan, and Mourvédre.
 The wine exhibits wonderful strawberry flavors and is a bright, crisp wine.

 Domaine du Grand Cros creates Rosé in a very cool microclimate.
-The 2014 L’Esprit De Provence is a subtle, elegant wine with flavors of stone fruit that combines Grenache and Syrah.
-The 2014 Domaine Du Grand Cros, a blend of Cinsault, Grenache and Mourvédre has a wonderful floral perfume on the nose and flavors of Strawberries.
+The 2014 L’Esprit De Provence is a subtle, elegant wine with stone fruit flavors that combines Grenache and Syrah.
+The 2014 Domaine Du Grand Cros, a blend of Cinsault, Grenache, and Mourvédre, has a wonderful floral perfume on the nose and flavors of Strawberries.

 More Provence Rosé

 Finally, the Château De Brigue 2014 Brigue Prestige, a blend of equal portions of Grenache and Cinsault, exhibited a nose of wild strawberries and red currant with a pinch of herbs.
-The wine is balanced and elegant with a creaminess that was yummy.
-The florals gave way to a nice acidity and one found peach on the finish.
+The wine is balanced and elegant, with a yummy creaminess.
+The florals gave way to a nice acidity, and one found peach on the finish.

-As a lover of Rosé, I was enthralled with this tasting, and the quality of the overall wine presented.
-The majority of the wines displayed a refreshing elegance showing off what I call the dance between art and science that is a necessity in creating an exceptional Rosé.
+As a lover of Rosé, I was enthralled with this tasting and the quality of the overall wine presented.
+The majority of the wines displayed a refreshing elegance showing off what I call the dance between art and science that is necessary in creating an exceptional Rosé.